ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   for reasons of efficiency.
 This is not a strict requirement.
 The default is to not have this option.

-* Notification of special errors (excessive retransmissions, ICMP error message arrival):
+* Notification of excessive retransmissions:
-  This boolean property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold, or when an ICMP error message arrives.
+  This boolean property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
+This property applies to Connections and Connection Groups.
+This is not a strict requirement.
+The default is to have this option.

+* Notification of ICMP error message arrival:
+  This boolean property specifies whether an application considers it useful to be informed when an ICMP error message arrives.
 This property applies to Connections and Connection Groups.
 This is not a strict requirement.
 The default is to have this option.